What is the Plein Air Art Prize?

 What is the cost of entry?

-The cost of entry is $40.00 inclusive of GST.
+The cost of entry is $40.00 and $45.00 (see the Terms and Conditions), inclusive of GST.
 Limit of two entries per artist.

-The 2017 Plein Air Art Prize will have a two fold judging process.
-All stages will be judged by distinguished experts in Australian art appointed by the NSW Parliament.
-Three judges will see all electronic entries, and select no less than 60 semi-finalists.
+The 2018 Plein Air Art Prize will have a two fold judging process.
+All stages will be judged by distinguished experts in Australian art appointed by The University of Notre Dame.
+Three judges will see all electronic entries, and select no more than 60 semi-finalists.
 Semi-finalists shall be notified and will deliver their works to the Parliament of NSW on the given dates, and the three judges will select a maximum of 45 finalists to be hung in the exhibition.
-A separate judge will then select one winner and up to three highly commended works from the finalists.
+A separate judge will then select one winner and one highly commended work from the finalists.
 The judge’s decision is final and no correspondence will be entered into.
 For further information on the landscape painting prize, please see the Terms and Conditions.

 How do I deliver my artwork?